riccardobernardi/Docs-Assignment1-TensorLib/README.md

 The second method that uses a vector is useful when the queries does not come from the user but from other methods of the library.
 Using vector in practice permits a programmatically buildable query.

 Slicing and Flattening operator are not permitted on a single dimension tensor because we decided to not represent a tensor zero template.
-It would be a datapoint that is not of interest and can be overkill to represent it with a structure that at the end costs more than the datum itself.

 The window method: